stijn-dejongh/ars-rethorica/manuscript/book1chapter3.md

 {pagebreak}

-[^^2_1]: All three kinds of hearers are regarded as judges (the mere spectator as aAll three kinds of hearers are regarded as judges (the mere spectator as a “critic”), although strictly κριτής should be limited to the law courts.
+[^^2_1]: All three kinds of hearers are regarded as judges (the mere spectator as a “critic”), although strictly κριτής should be limited to the law courts.

 [^^2_2]: In 1.6.1 and 8.7 the present is also mentioned as a time appropriate to deliberative Rhetoric.